 Google Actions, which are third-party applications for the Google Assistant, will now be available on phones as well as Google Home.
 There are more than 70 partners for the Google Assistant, with Google now offering support for transactions within these apps.
 Click here for an easier alternative to Google Actions.

 How to use the Google Assistant

-Google Assistant is the new way to interact with Google and is essentially a supped up version of Google Now.
-It’s the same search engine and knowledge graph underneath but with a new interface which is like a message thread.
+Google Assistant is the new way to interact with Google and is in essence a souped-up version of the now-retired Google Now.
+It’s the same search engine and knowledge graph underneath, but with a new interface that is like a message thread.

 One of the main ideas behind having a conversational style of interaction is not so you can simply enjoy chatting to Google, but the importance of context.
 For example, if you’re talking to someone about a possible gig and want to go for some food beforehand it will know that the two relate to each other and give you helpful information like how far apart they are.

 Context also goes as far as to whatever’s on your screen like Google Now on Tap so try long pressing the home button on the Pixel phone and swiping up - you’ll automatically get relevant information.

 You can use the Google Assistant for all kinds of things, many of which are existing commands like setting an alarm or creating a reminder.
 It goes further though so you can get it to remember a bike lock combination if you’re forgetful.